Berlin Ostbahnhof: Early history

-In 1867, the Old Ostbahnhof (also called Küstriner Bahnhof), the terminus of the Prussian Eastern Railway line was opened, located slightly north of the present Ostbahnhof station.
+In 1867, the Old Ostbahnhof (also called Küstriner Bahnhof), the terminus of the Prussian Eastern Railway line, opened, located slightly north of the present Ostbahnhof station.
 This station briefly functioned as the replacement for a new Frankfurter Bahnhof, which was opened in 1869.
 This station stood for a mere ten years, until construction began to transform it into a through station for the Berlin Stadtbahn, an elevated railway through the Berlin city center built to link the city's major stations.
 The Stadtbahn was completed in 1882; two of the four tracks later came to form one of the main routes of the Berlin S-Bahn suburban railway.
 On the opening of the Stadtbahn, the Küstriner Bahnhof was closed, and trains on the Ostbahn came to terminate at the now renamed Schlesischer Bahnhof (Silesian station).

 As the terminus of both the Silesian and the Eastern Railway line, the station quickly developed into Berlin's "Gate to the East".
 Until World War I, trains ran from the German capital via Königsberg to Saint Petersburg (Nord Express) and to Moscow as well as to Vienna, Budapest, and Constantinople via Breslau and Kattowitz.
 During the Anti-Jewish pogroms in the Russian Empire, numerous Jewish refugees arrived here to travel on to the emigration harbors in Hamburg and Bremerhaven.